protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     numeric type, it causes a more compact [encoding](/programming-guides/encoding#packed) to be
     used.
 The only reason to not use this option is if you need compatibility with parsers prior to version 2.3.0.
-When these older parsers would ignore packed data when it was not expected.
+These older parsers would ignore packed data when it was not expected.
 Therefore, it was not possible to change an existing field to packed format without breaking wire compatibility.
 In 2.3.0 and later, this change is safe, as parsers for packable fields will always accept both formats, but be careful if you have to deal with old programs using old protobuf versions.

     ```proto
     repeated int32 samples = 4 [packed = true];